 Ella recommends managers:

 If there was ever a time to try new things, it’s now.
 More and more organizations are experimenting with new working models, and ways to engage remote and hybrid teams.
-For example, Runn has moved to the async approach.
+For example, Runn has moved to async work.

 Ella is a fellow advocate for evolving how you work too.
 For example, something as simple as meeting management can have an impact on operational efficiency.